Pm7-dev/Shady_Business/README.md

 # Shady Business
 If you are visiting this page, you likely have already seen the YouTube series, which explains how this game works.
-If you don't care about all the specific details, go to the [**Installation and Important Info**](#installation-and-important-info) section to learn how to set this up.
-Anyway, I will now explain the inner workings of this plugin in excruciating detail.
+So if you don't care about all the specific details, go to the [**Installation and Important Info**](#installation-and-important-info) section to learn how to set this up.
+Anyway, I will now explain the inner workings of this plugin in excruciating detail because it wouldn't feel right not having this giant amount of information somewhere.

 First listing some basic info that doesn’t really fit anywhere
 - Players start with 4 lives